animal-tree/Writing-stuff/Stuff75-Landing-Page-Template.md

 - At least for impoverished regions if not industrially.
 - At the end of it, a permanent food-supply algorithm is trained.
-- Airship-free methods that notify the user of when a fish has been caught and allow the user to pilot the drone back via a mobile app can also be trained.
-Drones are much less expensive than an A6000 GPU cluster for example.
+- Individually-powered drones via airship-free mobile app remote is much less expensive to prototype, and costs less than an A6000 GPU cluster to lease or develop the infrastructure for.
 - Amazon already plans package deliveries via drones, which is logistically far more complicated.

 # Recap of principles